Czech Car Brands

 Kaipan Logo

-It is a relatively small car company headquartered in the city of Smržovka.
-It produces passenger transport equipment of a high price segment.
-In particular, it has sports convertibles and convertible roadsters in its arsenal.
-Having entered the industry business in 1992, she released her first car only five years later – in 1997.
+This is a relatively small automobile company headquartered in Smrzowka.
+It produces passenger vehicles in the high-price segment, including sports convertibles and convertible roadsters.
+Having entered the industry in 1992, it released its first car only five years later, in 1997.
 The basis for the debut model was the Lotus 7.
-All the variants created later are similar to it, with some modifications for the corporate identity.
+All variants created after that are similar to it, with some changes in corporate identity.

 MTX